allegro/blog/_posts/2022-06-01-gc-hands-off-my-data.md

 To run the experiment, I decided to use a service built to provide the offer description based on its unique number.
 After downloading the offer description from the repository, it is placed in the cache to speed up future calls.
-Obviously, the cache has a limited capacity, which is chosen in such a way that it forces the deletion of items that have been placed in it for the longest time.
+Obviously, the cache has a limited capacity, which is chosen in such a way that it forces the deletion of items that have been placed in it for the longest time ago.

 In our cache, the offer number is the key, while its description in the form of a string of characters is the value.
 This allows us to easily simulate almost any size of data in the cache (all we have to do is to make the